-The role of the Pension and Investment Committee has historically been to assist the Board in fulfilling its oversight responsibilities with respect to investment of assets of CN's Pension Trust Funds overseen by the CN Investment Division (CNID).
-The Pension and Investment Committee is a mixed committees composed of members of the Board of Directors as well as officers of the Company (not shown here).
+The role of the Pension and Investment Committee is to review pension-related matters broadly, including, reviewing the activities of CNID, reviewing and approving CNID Incentive Plan and award payouts thereunder, advising CNID on investment of assets of CN's Pension Trust Funds, approving certain of the investments made by CN's Pension Trust Funds, and being informed of all matters related to pension liabilities or that are otherwise relevant in developing CN's pension risk management strategy and pension plan design.
+The Pension and Investment Committee is a mixed committee composed of members of the Board of Directors as well as officers of the Company (not shown here).